Thegg53/Tales-of-magic/Boosters.md

 1 Theme booster + 25 lands = ready to Play.

 You knew the color / color pair of the booster before opening it.
+That means that if someone knows the colour(s) they enjoy, there is a guarantee to get cards of said colour

 This could prove cheaper to Jumpstart AFTER we have a pile of basic lands, but not necessarily a good/fun/balanced.